Presented here in the Star Wars story chronology, not that it really matters.

 After lying dormant for a decade, George Lucas' brainchild was dusted off and rebooted by J.J.
 Abrams and company at Disney, Lucasfilms' new owner.
-While I'm sure they were itching to make a few hundred million off of their new property, they showed respectable restraint and took their time creating a worthy successor.
+While I'm sure they were itching to make a few billion off of their new property, they showed respectable restraint and took their time creating a worthy successor.

 And you know what?
 I don't care.
-Abrams delivered such an outstanding film that it more than compensates for its shortcomings.
+Abrams delivered such an outstanding, enjoyable film that it more than compensates for its shortcomings.
 Perhaps most significantly, it was unabashedly fun to watch.
 Remember fun?
 As in the original?
 It's a vital ingredient that was lost along the way as Lucas churned out more and more sequels and prequels.

 Star Wars VIII: The Last Jedi